fossasia/eventyay-tickets/video/docs/api/chat.md

 Messages can only be sent to chats that have been joined.
 A join action is **implicitly also a subscribe** action.
 Joins are idempotent, joining a channel that the user is already part of will not return an error.

-After a join or leave, your current membership list of non-volatile channels will be broadcasted to all clients for
+After a join or leave, your current membership list of non-volatile channels will be broadcasted to all clients of that user for synchronization:
- synchronization:

     <= ["chat.channels", {"channels": ["room_0"]}]